Country Specific Info.

 Exercise caution when traveling through these designated areas due to violent highway robberies:

 The general area south of the National Route (RN) 7 and RN 27 including the RN 10, RN 13, and the surrounding areas.
 Except the tourist area on the coastal roads between Ambovombe and Farafangana, including Fort Dauphin/Tolagnaro area.
+The RN 1B, which is located to the west of Antananarivo between Tsiroanomandidy and Maintirano.

 See the Department of State and the FBI pages for information on scams.